Harvey vs Spellbook

 Features

-AI Assistant for document analysis and drafting
+AI Assistant for drafting, Q&A, document analysis

 Vault for secure document storage and bulk analysis

-Knowledge for legal and regulatory research
+Knowledge for multi-domain legal research

-Workflow Agents for end-to-end automation
+Harvey Agents for end-to-end legal task automation

-Harvey Mobile for on-the-go access
+Harvey Mobile for mobile web access

-Ecosystem integrations with DMS and research tools
+Ecosystem integrations with DMS and productivity tools

-ROI calculator for law firms and in-house
+ROI calculator for law firms and in-house teams

 Missing Clause Review